Mesta: 18th century recovery

 In the 18th century, as legislation controlling the price of pastures became more effectively enforced, the volume of wool exports increased.
 This was assisted by a decline in the Spanish population in the late 17th and early 18th centuries, which reduced the cultivation of grain.
-Increased prices for wool exports and the prohibition on returning pastures to arable prevented a growth in cultivation until pressure from reformers after the accession of Charles III forced through agrarian reforms.Klein p.
-293 However, there is no evidence of the failure of the Mesta's institutions before the late eighteenth and early nineteenth century.
+Increased prices for wool exports and the prohibition on returning pastures to arable prevented a growth in cultivation until pressure from reformers after the accession of Charles III forced through agrarian reforms.
+However, there is no evidence of the failure of the Mesta's institutions before the late eighteenth and early nineteenth century.